clancyandrews3/Optimal_Season_Running_Schedule/README.md

 $$-\sum_{i = 1}^7\sum_{j=1}^3x^t_{ij}+\delta^t \le -M^t$$
 and
 $$-\sum_{i = 1}^7\sum_{j=1}^3x^t_{ij}-\delta^t \le -M^t.$$
 These constraints allow us to relate the objective function to the difference of the total mileage ran for week $t$ and the goal total mileage of week $t$.
-In order for us to use $M^t$ to represent the $t$th week's goal total mileage, we must have a starting goal mileage for the season.
+In order for us to use $M^t$ to represent the $'t'$th week's goal total mileage, we must have a starting goal mileage for the season.
 Our current implementation gets the starting mileage in kilometers from the user before solving the linear program.
 In our case, our starting mileage will be $20 \ km$.
 We then get the following constraints:
 $$
-M^t =
+'M^t =
 \begin{cases}
 20 \ &\text{ if } \ t = 1 \\
 \left|(1.1)M^{t-1}\right| \ &\text{ otherwise}
-\end{cases}
+\end{cases}'
 $$
 This allows us to set our current week's goal total mileage to a value as close to a $10\%$ increase from the last weeks goal total mileage as possible.